Towards 6G Holographic Localization: Enabling Technologies and Perspectives

 The performance of the aforementioned localization algorithms depends heavily on the \ac{RIS} phase profile.
-In fact, the phase shift induced at each \ac{RIS} element should be adequately designed to improve the localization performance, which can be obtained as a solution to an optimization problem.
-Several performance metrics can be considered as objective functions that can be optimized to improve the performance of \ac{RIS}-aided positioning systems such as \ac{SNR}, \ac{CRLB} on location and orientation estimation, and algorithm-tailored localization errors \cite{elzanaty2020reconfigurable,he2020large,zhang2020towards}.
+In fact, the phase shift induced at each \ac{RIS} element should be adequately designed to improve the localization performance, which is obtained as a solution to an optimization problem.
+Several performance metrics can be considered as objective functions that are optimized to improve the positioning performance of such as the received \ac{SNR}, \ac{CRLB} on location and orientation estimation, and algorithm-tailored localization errors \cite{elzanaty2020reconfigurable}.